mindsandthings/Obsidian_Repo/1. Projects/x477 indexing course/Module 4 - Indexing specifications/Reading notes module 4.md

 Afrikaans: enter under the prefix (Du Plessis, Menan)

-Also see the helpful information provided by Cynthia Bertelsen in Issues in Cataloging Non-Western Materials: Special Problems with African Language guage Materials (1996).
+Also see the helpful information provided by Cynthia Bertelsen in Issues in Cataloging Non-Western Materials: Special Problems with African Language Materials (1996).

 American and English: enter under the prefix (De Peyster, Abraham)